uclalawcovid19behindbars/covid19_behind_bars_scrapers/README.md

 1. Save a copy of the website in [perma.cc](perma.cc)
 2. Extract the raw source where the data we would like to collect is hosted.
-3. Save this object to a flate file on your system
+3. Save this object to a flat file on your system
 4. Convert the raw data to a matrix, data frame, vector, or list of those objects
 5. Clean and filter to the variables of concern for the project
 6. Do basic data checks